ASD-Blueprint/desktop.gov.au/patterns/avd.md

 * Local Profiles – Are created and stored on each workstation the user logs on to.
 * Mandatory Profiles – A profile that does not save profile changes.
 * Roaming Profiles – A network-based profile that allows user settings to be saved.
-* Microsoft UE-V – Provides personalisation that operates at the application layer delivering a user’s personal Windows experience across many devices, regardless of Windows or the applications are deployed physically or virtually.
+* Microsoft UE-V – Provides personalisation that operates at the application layer delivering a user's personal Windows experience across many devices, regardless of Windows or the applications are deployed physically or virtually.
 UE-V templates are created to specify which application settings and files are captured and roamed between sessions.
 * FSLogix – Provides a full profile solution in addition to addressing issues when deploying Office 365 in a non-persistent VDI/RDS environment.
 Using the Profile Container and/or Office 365 Container data is cached locally helping avoid disruptions or application instability during brief storage interruptions like network switch resets or storage controller failovers.
-This cache sits between the user’s desktop and the remote container storage (SMB file share or cloud cache functionality) and is configured either to persist between logons or start fresh each time the user logs in.
+This cache sits between the user's desktop and the remote container storage (SMB file share or cloud cache functionality) and is configured either to persist between logons or start fresh each time the user logs in.
 * Folder Redirection – Enables certain folders, such as Documents and AppData, to be redirected.
 This enables user data such as documents and email configuration, to not be loaded at login, which can improve performance when loading profiles.
 However, some applications communicate with the AppData frequently, making the application appear slow when this folder is redirected.

 #### FSLogix considerations

 FSLogix provides various functionality and advanced profile configurations that can further optimise the virtual desktop experience:

-- Simplification of gold image versioning via the use of application masking.
+* Simplification of gold image versioning via the use of application masking.
 This feature allows the base image to include most optional applications to be installed inside the gold image, while only presenting these applications to authorised users.
 This simplifies gold image management and application delivery and is relatively simple to setup.
 For further guidance on this this configuration see [Implement Application Masking Tutorial](https://docs.microsoft.com/en-us/fslogix/implement-application-masking-tutorial).
-- Management of Java versioning used for various URLs and applications, for those agencies running multiple java runtimes within the desktop.
+* Management of Java versioning used for various URLs and applications, for those agencies running multiple java runtimes within the desktop.
-- Use of the **redirections.xml** with profile management provides the ability to control what portions of the profile (in the C: drive) are redirected out in the remote profile and kept in sync.
+* Use of **redirections.xml** with profile management provides the ability to control which portions of the profile (in the C: drive) are redirected out to the remote profile and kept in sync.
 Exclusions can optimise the desktop environment and are sometimes used to make an application work within a virtual environment.
-Microsoft recommend to use this feature with caution and only include exclusions where the exclusion is fully understood.
+Microsoft recommend using this feature with caution and to only include exclusions where they are fully understood.
-  - This pattern recommends to utilise the crowd sourced **redirections.xml** as a base, **redirections.xml** is maintained by the virtual desktop user community and can be found at [crowd sourced Redirections.xml  - github](https://github.com/aaronparker/fslogix/blob/main/Redirections/Redirections.csv).
+  * This pattern recommends to utilise the crowdsourced **redirections.xml** as a base. **redirections.xml** is maintained by the virtual desktop user community and can be found at [crowdsourced redirections.xml - github](https://github.com/aaronparker/fslogix/blob/main/Redirections/Redirections.csv).
 At minimum, Microsoft recommend excluding certain Microsoft Teams data, this guidance can be found in the [FSLogix Azure Architecture Guide](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/wvd/windows-virtual-desktop-fslogix#teams-exclusions).
-- Cloud Cache is a configuration option provides greater resiliency for the user profile outside of the standard *VHDLocations* configuration which only provides a mounted remote location for the users profile, this can be susceptible to availability issues.
-The use of Cloud Cache in previous versions of FSLogix introduced a 'logon tax' meaning logon times were slower that using *VHDLocations*, at the expense of resilience and availability.
-Cloud Cache performance has not yet been validated within this pattern, Agencies are encouraged to assess this feature - which can greatly improve resilience if resilience and availability is a concern.
+* Cloud Cache is a configuration option that provides greater resilience for the user profile outside of the standard *VHDLocations* configuration which only provides a mounted remote location for the users profile, this can be subject to availability constraints.
+The use of Cloud Cache in previous versions of FSLogix introduced a 'logon tax' meaning logon times were slower than using *VHDLocations*, at the expense of resilience and availability.
+Cloud Cache performance has not yet been validated within this pattern.
+Agencies are encouraged to assess this feature - which can greatly improve resilience if resilience and availability is a concern.
 For more information on this architecture, see [Cloud Cache for resiliency and availability.](https://docs.microsoft.com/en-us/fslogix/cloud-cache-resiliency-availability-cncpt)

 The following table describes the Profile Management design decisions for the solution.